Project-MONAI/tutorials/detection/README.md

 ### 3. Run the example
 #### [Prepare Your Data](./luna16_prepare_images.py)

 The raw CT images in LUNA16 have various of voxel sizes.
-The first step is to resample them to the same size.
+The first step is to resample them to the same voxel size, which is defined in the value of "spacing" in [./config/config_train_luna16_16g.json](./config/config_train_luna16_16g.json).

-Please open ./config/environment_luna16_prepare.json, change the value of "orig_data_base_dir" to the directory where you store the downloaded images, and change the value of "data_base_dir" to the target directory where you will save the resampled images.
+Please open [./config/environment_luna16_prepare.json](./config/environment_luna16_prepare.json), change the value of "orig_data_base_dir" to the directory where you store the downloaded images, and change the value of "data_base_dir" to the target directory where you will save the resampled images.

 Then resample the images by running
 ```bash